See a Problem?

 God.
 It seems my storage of sarcasm has ran out for the day. *goes off to write fan fiction*

-i hate to compare novels with other novels, but i couldn't help but think of it like the hunger games. the plot is something along the lines of: twelve teenage representatives fight to the death in an epic end-of-the-world type of games. the circumstances are different, but the main gist of things are the similar.
+...morei hate to compare novels with other novels, but i couldn't help but think of it like the hunger games. the plot is something along the lines of: twelve teenage representatives fight to the death in an epic end-of-the-world type of games. the circumstances are different, but the main gist of things are the similar.

 the story is told from an omniscient (kinda) third-person

-i hate to compare novels with other novels, but i couldn't help but think of it like the hunger games. the plot is something along the lines of: twelve teenage representatives fight to the death in an epic end-of-the-world type of games. the circumstances are different, but the main gist of things are the similar.
+reading this book was slow and slightly painful. it wasn't the worst book i've ever read, but it most certainly wasn't the best.i hate to compare novels with other novels, but i couldn't help but think of it like the hunger games. the plot is something along the lines of: twelve teenage representatives fight to the death in an epic end-of-the-world type of games. the circumstances are different, but the main gist of things are the similar.

 the story is told from an omniscient (kinda) third-person pov. at the start of every chapter, it'll tell you who's pov you'll be viewing from. it would be weird because there would be some chapters where you would feel omniscient, but others it would feel like third-person. it was awfully confusing to me because it would seem like the story was more focused on the plot, and not a certain character. however, in the end it still seemed focused on a character.. sorta. um… what?